-- remove themselves from situations that he or she might find distressing or difficult to cope with - · avoid confrontation with other students and staff - go immediately to a designated member of staff or area of the school - ensure that other students do not use the card - return the card after the period of time for which it has been allocated has elapsed
+- remove themselves from situations that he or she might find distressing or difficult to cope with - avoid confrontation with other students and staff - · go immediately to a designated member of staff or area of the school - · avoid any misuse of time out card. - · return the card once allocated time has elapsed.